brendt/stitcher.io/src/content/blog/2021-08-25-how-rational-are-you-really.md

-From time to time, I like to ask a simple coding style question on Twitter.
+Now and then, I like to ask a simple coding style question on Twitter.
 It usually goes something like this: do you write FQCN's (fully qualified class names) in your doc blocks or not?
 In other words, do you write code like this:

 ```php
 /** @var <hljs type>\App\Models\Foo[]</hljs> */